-We estimate that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of the value of relevant C2B, B2B, and C2C electronic payments would be subjected to a Confirmation of Payee.
+We estimate that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of the value of relevant C2B, B2B, and C2C electronic payments would be subjected to a Confirmation of Payee (see section 0 for adoption assumptions table).